storacha/ipni/README.md

   IsRm: false
 })

-// next step: encode with you favourite IPLD codec and share with an indexer node
+// next step: encode with you favorite IPLD codec and share with an indexer node
 ```

 ## Extended Providers